-3.3 Optical properties
+3.3 Optical Properties

-Figure (5) shows the optical transmittance spectra of nanostructured ITO thin films measured at room temperature in the wavelength range from 300 to 900 nm.
+Figure 5 shows the optical transmittance spectra of nanostructured ITO thin films measured at room temperature in the wavelength range from 300 to 900 nm.
 The as-deposited and annealed ITO films have sharp absorption edge in the ultraviolet area and highly transparent in the visible area from 450 to 700 nm.
-The transmittance of ITO films increase with increasing annealing temperature due to improvement in crystalline structure.
-High values of transmittance have been measured in the visible region 550 nm equal to (70, 82, 84 and 88)% corresponding to annealing temperature (350, 400, 450 and 500)°C respectively.
-According to the progression of crystallization of nanostructured ITO thin layer films, the density and the mobility of the carriers improved with rising heat treatment. which in turn, reduce the resistance of the surface. the increase of the density of the carriers leads to decrease in black indium oxide molecules, leads to the progressing of transmittance in the visible region.
-The absorbance spectra of nanostructured ITO films is shown in Figure (6).
-The absorbance of ITO films decrease with rising of annealing temperature.
+The transmittance of ITO films increases with increasing annealing temperature due to improvement in crystalline structure.
+High values of transmittance have been measured in the visible region 550 nm equal to 70, 82, 84, and 88% corresponding to annealing temperature 350,400,450 and 500°C, respectively.
+According to the progression of crystallization of nanostructured ITO thin layer films, the density and the mobility of the carriers improved with rising heat treatment, which in turn, reduce the resistance of the surface.
+The increase of the density of the carriers leads to decrease in black indium oxide molecules, which in turn leads to the progressing of transmittance in the visible region.
+The absorbance spectra of nanostructured ITO films are shown in Figure 6.
+The absorbance of ITO films decreases with rising of annealing temperature.